Skip to content

 Lance Armstrong used this climb as his personal benchmark for Tour de France readiness.
 Trek named a bike after it.
 Tadej Pogačar holds the Strava KOM at 31:38.
 Col de la Madone is 13km of spectacular climbing above Menton, passing through Saint-Agnès — one of the most beautiful villages in France — with views of the Mediterranean throughout.
 A route through Monaco on the return makes this one of the most glamorous days in cycling.

-Cycling Col de Vence on the French Riviera above Cagnes-sur-Mer
+Cycling Col de Vence above Cagnes-sur-Mer on the French Riviera — climbing from sea level into the hinterland behind Nice

 French Riviera Cycling — Col de Vence & Gourdon Loop